 The Most Effective Drug Detox in the US

-Drug rehab without, detox can be an uncomfortable phase on your way to recovery but is essential to remove toxic chemicals from your system.
-At Gallus Detox Centers, we offer luxury experience where you receive a fully customized detox plan that includes IV based therapy, cardiac and video monitoring, and expert attention by compassionate professionals in a home-like atmosphere.
-Breaking free from alcohol and drug addiction starts with a safe and comfortable detox environment.
-If conducted improperly, medical detox can be painful, even life-threatening in certain cases.
-The discomfort of withdrawal is often one of the primary reasons people put off detox treatment altogether.
+Drug rehab without the right medical detox center can be an uncomfortable part of your recovery, but is needed to properly remove chemicals from your system.
+At Gallus Detox Centers, we offer a luxury detox experience in a home-like atmosphere where you receive a fully customized detox plan and expert care by compassionate professionals.
+The Gallus Method uses IV based therapy designed to quickly treat your withdrawal symptoms, with 24/7 cardiac and video monitoring.
+The discomfort of withdrawal is often one of the main reasons people put off detox treatment altogether.

-Many of our clients finish alcohol and/or drug detox within 3 to 7 days of being admitted.
-But at Gallus Detox Centers our focus is about completing detox in a caring, comfortable environment that allows you to be successful long-term, not how long the process takes.
-Your detox treatment program is finely tailored to your specific medical needs.
+At Gallus Detox Centers our focus is about completing your detox in a caring, comfortable environment that allows you to be successful long-term, not how long the process takes.
+Many of our clients finish alcohol and/or drug detox within 3 to 7 days of being admitted because your detox treatment program is customized to your specific medical needs.

 - Thorough physical, psychological and social assessments